KristopherGBaker/Maaku/README.md

 Maaku also supports a convention for plugins that custom renderers can use.
 One plugin is provided as an example.

-[TexturedMaaku](https://github.com/KristopherGBaker/TexturedMaaku) builds on top of Maaku together [Texture](http://texturegroup.org/) to provide a native iOS CommonMark rendering framework in Swift.
+[TexturedMaaku](https://github.com/KristopherGBaker/TexturedMaaku) builds on top of Maaku together with [Texture](http://texturegroup.org/) to provide a native iOS CommonMark rendering framework in Swift.

 + [Installation](#installation)
 + [Core](#core)